Kamie Crawford: Pageantry

+Modeling

+Crawford signed with JAG Models in 2013.
+In 2022 she was honored as one of Sports Illustrated's Swimsuit Rookies alongside cover stars Kim Kardashian and Ciara and has been featured in the last three consecutive issues.
+In 2024, she was featured in Sports Illustrated's Swimsuit 60th Anniversary Issue.
+In addition to being highlighted in the celebratory issue, Crawford walked their iconic runway show during Miami Swim Week in 2023 and 2024 with additional brand regulars and rookies alike including Alix Earle, Brooks Nader and Lauren Chan.

-Television hosting
+Television Hosting

-Throughout 2019, she served as part of a panel of rotating hosts for the second part of season 7 of the television series Catfish, along with singer Elle King, basketball player Nick Young, actress Kimiko Glenn, model Slick Woods and football player Justin Combs, after Max Joseph's departure from the series.
-In 2020, she became the permanent co-host of the MTV series.
-She also hosted the reunion episode of Issa Rae’s reality show Sweet Life: Los Angeles.
-She is currently hosting the ninth season of Are You The One? which began airing on Paramount Plus in January 2023.
+Throughout 2018, she served as part of a panel of rotating hosts for the second part of season 7 of the television series Catfish, along with singer Elle King, basketball player Nick Young, actress Kimiko Glenn, model Slick Woods and football player Justin Combs, after Max Joseph's departure from the series.
+In 2019, she became the permanent co-host of the MTV series.
+On October 3, 2024, she announced her departure from the show after six years.

+She also hosted the reunion episode of Issa Rae's reality show Sweet Life: Los Angeles.
+In 2022, Crawford inked an overall deal with MTV Entertainment Studios in January and has since been named as the host of Paramount+'s Are You the One? and MTV's Ex on the Beach.

+Podcast

+In September 2021, Crawford launched her relationship advice podcast, “Relationsh*t with Kamie Crawford”.
+It has been named One of the 17 Best Podcasts for Women by Women by The Today Show.
+In 2024, Crawford was featured in the LA Woman issue of Los Angeles Magazine.

 Personal life

-Crawford is the daughter of Victor and Carla Crawford and is the oldest of five girls, Victoria, Karynton, and twins, Kenadi and Kendal.
-She is of a diverse background, which includes Jamaican, German, English, Cuban, Indian, and African-American ancestry.
-She is also fluent in three languages, including Spanish and Patois.
+Crawford is the daughter of Victor and Carla Crawford and is the oldest of six girls, Milan, Victoria, Karynton, and twins, Kenadi and Kendal.
+In late September 2025, Crawford got engaged to her longtime partner who she was dating since 2022.

-Crawford graduated from Winston Churchill High School in Potomac, Maryland in 2010 where she was captain of the varsity cheerleading team.
-Prior to winning Miss Teen USA, she was selected into the medical program for the Congressional Student Leadership Conference at Georgetown University.
-In September 2010, Crawford enrolled in classes at the New York Film Academy while taking some core classes at a local college.
-She graduated from Fordham University in 2015 with a degree in communications and media and began a career in television and hosting.
-Crawford signed with JAG Models in 2013.